-When he arrived in America as a brash, young teenager, Bruce Lee was at the top of his game.
-Having studied gung-fu in Hong Kong for years, he opened his own school in Oakland to teach whoever wanted to come.
+Bruce Lee was a brash teenager when he first moved to America.
+Having studied gung-fu in Hong Kong, he opened a school in Oakland to teach whoever wanted to come.

-That didn’t sit well with the local Chinese gung-fu community, who thought that Chinese martial arts should only be taught to Chinese.
+That didn’t sit well with the gung-fu community, who thought that Chinese martial arts should only be taught to Chinese.

-(To put this mindset into perspective, it was 1964, the same year that the United States enacted the Civil Rights Act, which outlawed discrimination based on race, sex and religion.
-Before the Act, segregation was still legal, with separate facilities for white and black races.
-This was the climate Lee and the Chinese community lived in.)
+(To put this into perspective, it was 1964.
+The United States had just enacted the Civil Rights Act, which outlawed discrimination based on race, sex, and religion.
+Before the Act, segregation was still legal, with separate facilities for white and black races.)

-The gung-fu community issued Lee an ultimatum, to either stop teaching non-Chinese, or face a match with their representative.
-If Lee lost the challenge, he would have to close his school.
-If he won, he could teach anybody he wanted.
+The gung-fu community told Lee to stop teaching non-Chinese or fight a challenge.
+If Lee lost, he would close his school.
+If Lee won, he could teach anybody he wanted.
 Lee chose to fight.

 On the day of the challenge, Lee tore into his opponent, who conceded defeat after three minutes1.
-Even though he’d won, Lee felt disturbed over how out of breath he’d been, and how a match that should have been won in one took three minutes to finish.
+Although he’d won, Lee was perturbed over how a match that should have been won in a minute had taken three.

 So styles tend to separate man — because they have their own doctrines and the doctrine became the Gospel Truth that you cannot change!
 But, if you do not have styles, if you just say “here I am as a human being.
 How can I express myself totally and completely?” — now that way, you won’t create a style because style is a crystallization.
 That way is a process of continuing growth.Bruce Lee